Download a PDF of this brochure

 King George VI — The king was an inspiration to his country during World War II when he addressed the empire in radio broadcasts.
 The King's Speech, an award-winning movie, hightlights his courage.
 He is featured on the Stuttering Foundation's Famous People Who Stutter poster and brochure.

-Annie Glenn — Wife of former astronaut Senator John Glenn, she is active in community service.
-Glenn has been involved in programs for children, the elderly, and the handicapped.
-She is also an accomplished organist.
+Annie Glenn — The wife of former astronaut Senator John Glenn, she died May 19, 2020.
+She was active in community service.
+Glenn was involved in programs for children, the elderly, and the handicapped.
+She was also an accomplished organist.
 Listen to a podcast.

 Sidney Gottlieb — This controversial CIA psychiatrist and chemist stuttered as a child and earned a master's degree in speech therapy.